ulfaric/Akatosh/README.md

 `Akatosh` is a light-weighted disceret event simulation library.
 Unlike popular library `Simpy` which is progress-oriented and you have to write generator function for simulated events or events interaction, `Akatosh` is fully object-oriented that events are encapsulated as `InstantEvent`/`ContinousEvent` with states, priority and a life-cycle.
 The actual impact of events are simply regular python functions.
 You could create events all at once, or create event within event.
 In addition, `Akatosh` is async which means event that are happening at the same simulated time will be executed simultaneously for real, unless they have different priority.

-`Akatosh` also support `Resource`, provide all functionalities as it is in `Simpy` with extra utilities for telemetries collection and interaction with `Entity`.
+`Akatosh` also support `Resource`, provide all functionalities as it is in `Simpy` with extra utilities and interaction with `Entity`.
 The `Entity` is unique to `Akatosh` which represents a abstract entity with a life-cycle, for example a follower.
 The `Entity` supports utility functions to interact with `Resource` and automatically releases all its occupied resources upon termination.

 You probably already noticed that `Akatosh` is the name of "Dragon God of Time" in elder scroll serie, therefore the singleton class `Mundus` is the core of the simulation.
 The `Mundus` will schedule the events, move forward time and engage async execution.